Google Developers: Ads APIs

-The AdSense and AdWords APIs, based on the SOAP data exchange standard, allow developers to integrate their own applications with these Google services.
-The AdSense API allows owners of websites and blogs to manage AdSense sign-up, content and reporting, while the AdWords API gives AdWords customers programmatic access to their AdWords accounts and campaigns.
+The AdSense and Google Ads APIs, based on the SOAP data exchange standard, allow developers to integrate their own applications with these Google services.
+The AdSense API allows owners of websites and blogs to manage AdSense sign-up, content and reporting, while the Google Ads API gives customers programmatic access to their accounts and campaigns.

 Developer tools and open-source projects

 App Engine

 Google App Engine lets developers run web applications on Google Cloud.
 Google App Engine supports apps written in several programming languages.
 With App Engine's Java runtime environment, one can build their app using standard Java technologies, including the JVM, Java servlets, and the Java programming language—or any other language using a JVM-based interpreter or compiler, such as JavaScript or Ruby.
 App Engine also features a dedicated Python runtime environment, which includes a fast Python interpreter and the Python standard library.

 Google Plugin for Eclipse

 Google Plugin for Eclipse (GPE) is a set of software development tools that enables Java developers to design, build, optimize, and deploy cloud computing applications.
 GPE assists developers in creating complex user interfaces, generating Ajax code using the Google Web Toolkit, optimizing performance with Speed Tracer, and deploying applications to Google App Engine.
 GPE installs into the Eclipse integrated development environment (IDE) using the extensible plugin system.

 GPE is available under the Google terms of service license.